Quantum Statistical Mechanics and the Boundary of Modular Curves: Averaging on geodesics and boundary values

 \section{Averaging on geodesics and boundary values}

 In this section we construct boundary values of the observables of the $\GL_2$-system of \S \ref{GL2Sec}.
 We use the theory of limiting modular symbols of \cite{ManMar}.
-We show that the resulting boundary values are localized at the quadratic irrationalities.
+We show that the resulting boundary values localize nontrivially at the quadratic irrationalities and at the level sets of the multifractal decomposition considered in \cite{KesStra}.
+We discuss in particular the case of quadratic irrationalities.